-There are a lot of misconceptions about oral health care.
+There are a lot of misconceptions about Oral Surgeon San Diego.
 Although many of these false beliefs are harmless in themselves, some of them can cause you to actually damage your teeth and other oral structures.

 One would think that hard toothbrushes are better for cleaning the teeth because of their greater abrasive action.

 Wrong.
 Hard toothbrushes, especially if used vigorously, can lead to increased risk of enamel loss.